 The Coal Loader Artist Studio is available free-of -charge to one artist for a ten-month period.
 Artists working with sustainable concepts or materials are given priority.

 Next tenancy commences 3 April 2018.
 Applications now CLOSED

 Sandra Winkworth (66KB)

 combines found materials and detritus with painting, printmaking and digital imagery to form playful, temporary DIY installations.
 While aiming to reflect the natural world’s diversity and fragility, she is interested in exposing our veneration for the artificial materiality in contemporary living with our often out of context view of nature.

 Sandra studied at Canberra School of Art, Australian National University and at the Academy of Fine Arts in Prague but in recent years has participated in the Printmedia’s Open Artist Access program at Sydney College of the Arts, University of Sydney.
 Sandra is an award winning member of Sydney BAG (Book Art Group) with her artist books acquired for the collections at Manly Library, Portland’s Glenelg Shire Council, USA’s Pittsburg University, the State Library of NSW and the National Library of Australia.
-Sandra’s work was in this year’s North Sydney Art Prize and is a finalist in the Hazelhurst Art on Paper Award.
+Sandra’s work was in the 2017 North Sydney Art Prize and she was also a finalist in the 2017 Hazelhurst Art on Paper Award.